An explicit KO-degree map and applications: Introduction

 where the groups on the left are the graded components of the first stable $\aone$-homotopy sheaf of the motivic sphere spectrum.
 Theorem \ref{thmintro:degreemapindegreen} immediately implies the following result on these stable groups.

 \begin{corintro} For $j \leq 3$, there are epimorphisms $\bpi_{1,j}^{s\aone}({\mathbf S}^0_k) \to \mathbf{GW}^{-j}_{1-j}$. \end{corintro}

+We close this introduction with some general comments on the structure of the sheaf $\bpi_n^{\aone}({\mathbb A}^n \setminus 0)$ for $n \geq 4$.
+In this regard, the paper \cite{AWW} is a companion to this one as it can be viewed as studying the homotopy fiber of $\Psi_n$.
+In particular, \cite[Conjecture 5.2.10]{AWW} contains a precise conjecture regarding the structure of $\bpi_n^{\aone}({\mathbb A}^n \setminus 0)$.
+This conjecture is important for two completely unrelated reasons.

-\begin{remintro} In private correspondence from around 2005, F. Morel gave a conjectural description of the stable motivic $\bpi_1$ sheaf of the sphere spectrum as an extension of $\mathbf{GW}^0_1$ by $\K^M_2/24$.
+First, in private correspondence from around 2005, F. Morel gave a conjectural description of the stable motivic $\bpi_1$ sheaf of the sphere spectrum as an extension of $\mathbf{GW}^0_1$ by $\K^M_2/24$.
 Corollary \ref{corintro:stabilization} confirms, in particular, that the stable $\bpi_1$ of the sphere spectrum surjects onto $\mathbf{GW}^0_1$.
-K. Ormsby and P.-A. \O stv\ae r \cite{OrmsbyOstvaer} have established Morel's conjecture after taking sections over fields $k$ having cohomological dimension $\leq 2$.
+K. Ormsby and P.-A. {\O}stv{\ae}r \cite{OrmsbyOstvaer} have established Morel's conjecture after taking sections over fields $k$ having cohomological dimension $\leq 2$.
+Recently, O.R\"ondigs, M. Spitzweck and P.-A. {\O}stv{\ae}r have established Morel's conjecture for fields having characteristic $0$ \cite{RondigsSpitzweckOstvaer}; their results are compatible with ours.
+The validity of our conjecture on the structure of $\bpi_n^{\aone}({\mathbb A}^n \setminus 0)$ would immediately imply Morel's conjecture at the level of sheaves.
+Second, a positive solution to \cite[Conjecture 5.2.10]{AWW} would yield a complete solution to Murthy's splitting conjecture for projective modules.
+We refer the reader to \cite{AsokFaselpi3a3minus0} for more details about Murthy's conjecture.

-We hope that the explicit nature of the maps being considered allow us to better understand the $\aone$-homotopy fiber of $\Psi_n$.
-Understanding the $\aone$-homotopy fiber would provide a complete solution to Murthy's conjecture as discussed in \cite{AsokFaselpi3a3minus0} and also to Morel's conjecture with no assumptions on the cohomological dimension of $k$. \end{remintro}